Who is Jak Crawford? Aston Martin's F1 star ready to replace Stroll or Alonso

 Jak Crawford could be called upon to replace either Fernando Alonso or Lance Stroll

-American racer Jak Crawford will likely be seen on the F1 track this season during certain practice sessions for Aston Martin.
-But he may also be needed for competitive sessions if the team's current struggles continue.
+American racer Jak Crawford will be seen on the F1 track this weekend during FP1 at the Japanese Grand Prix with Aston Martin.

 Crawford was confirmed as Aston Martin's third driver at the end of last year, with the 20-year-old having made his F1 session debut last year during FP1 at the Mexican Grand Prix, before also stepping in the car at the Abu Dhabi GP.